|The Hotel Palacio de Seteais

 is complemented by the lovely town of Sintra with its evergreen

 vegetation, ancient Castles and Palaces.
 Sintra is often described

 in poetry as 'heaven on earth'.

 The Palacio de Seteais is located on a narrow road leading to Colares and is a fifteen minute walk from the town centre.

 The restoration of the Palace of Seteais was completed in 1992 and carried out with the greatest care and consideration.
-In 2008 the Hotel was refurbished opening in February 2009 with a renovated splendour.

 The accommodation is air